krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - With Compute Savings Plan, you can get a __significant discount (up to 66%)__ on any compute services such as __EC2, Lambda, and Fargate__ Containers.
   - So, the compute savings plan applies to both __server-based and serverless computing__.
   - __Reservation applies only to EC2 instances and does not cover serverless usage.__

+If a __spot__ request is persistent, then it is opened again after your Spot Instance is interrupted.
+A Spot Instance request is either one-time or persistent.
+If the spot request is persistent, the request is opened again after your Spot Instance is interrupted.
+If the request is persistent and you stop your Spot Instance, the request only opens after you start your Spot Instance.

+__Spot Fleets__ can maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated

+- When you cancel an active spot request, it does not terminate the associated instance.
+If your Spot Instance request is active and has an associated running Spot Instance, or your Spot Instance request is disabled and has an associated stopped Spot Instance, canceling the request does not terminate the instance; you must terminate the running Spot Instance manually.
+Moreover, to cancel a persistent Spot request and terminate its Spot Instances, you must cancel the Spot request first and then terminate the Spot Instances.

+__Dedicated Instances__ are Amazon EC2 instances that run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
+Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account.
+However, __Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances__.

+A __Dedicated Host__ is also a physical server that's dedicated for your use.
+With a Dedicated Host, you have visibility and __control over how instances are placed on the server__.

 ### Architecture Patterns